The Face of Fu Manchu: Shooting

-"There's not much sex in the books," said Towers, "but we've remedied that.
-We've got damsels in distress, a woman kidnapped, slave girls whipped.
-It's very kinky."
+In his memoirs, Lee praised the "decisive" direction of Sharp:

+I was desperately in need of a sure direction, and he was just the man to provide it.
+As a rule I believed in approaching a new picture with the idea of the script as no more than a guideline, partly because it will be changed and I'd seen actors who were word-perfect completely floored by the differences, and partly because there must be some room tor good ideas to sprout spontaneously, but with Don there was no uncertainty.
+He d spent a couple of years on a script and when he called the opening shot he had the whole thing worked out to his own satisfaction.
+He wanted every word on the page spoken and in the same order.

+Lee also recalled the make up for his role was complication.
+"It took two and a half hours to put on and left me extremely uncomfortable.
+My features were rendered immobile— I had only my eyes left with which to act.
+And at that, my eyelids were fixed and unable to blink."

 Soundtrack

 The British version of the film was scored by Christopher Whelen, while the German release version was scored by Gert Wilden.
 A tie-in song, "Don't Fool with Fu Manchu" performed by The Rockin' Ramrods, was not heard in the film.

 Release

+The film was sold to Seven Arts for US release for $200,000.

 In order to promote the film in the U.S., "Fu Manchu for Mayor" posters were done up and distributed in New York City during the mayoral election.

+Reception

+Critical

 The New York Times did not like the film, saying:

 The Face of Fu Manchu, back again after all these years, is about as frightening as Whistler's Mother.
 If this slow, plodding, simple-minded little color melodrama were not so excruciating, it might have been acceptable farce.
 Christopher Lee, as the old evil one, complete with waxy mustache, looks and sounds like an overgrown Etonite.
 Fu Manchu, fooey.

+Rohmer's widow called the film "really quite good.
+They didn't stick to the book, but they did it very well.
+They kept it in the right period and mood, which was clever.
+I don't like the idea of Fu Manchu being bought up to date."